 Remember, you have control over where your donation goes if you initiate the action and go to a recognized charity’s website or call them yourself.
 You may not be able to confirm the legitimacy of anyone who calls or sends you an email, even if it sounds or looks authentic.

-For more information, the Federal Trade Commission has some tips in a new blog Wise giving in the wake of Hurricane Harvey.
+The Federal Trade Commission provides tips in a new blog Wise giving in the wake of Hurricane Harvey, that are helpful with any disaster.